Gravitational Bremsstrahlung with tidal effects in the post-Minkowskian expansion: Abstract

 \section{Abstract}

-We compute the mass and current quadrupole tidal corrections to the four-momentum radiated during the scattering of two spinless bodies, at leading order in $G$ and at all orders in the velocities, using the effective field theory worldline approach.
-Extending our previous work, we compute the conserved stress-energy tensor linearly coupled to gravity generated by the two bodies, including tidal fields.
-The total emitted momentum is obtained by phase-space integration of the graviton momentum weighted by the modulo squared of the radiation amplitude, obtained from the stress-energy tensor.
+We compute the mass and current quadrupole tidal corrections to the four-momentum and energy flux radiated during the scattering of two spinless bodies, at leading order in $G$ and at all orders in the velocities, using the effective field theory worldline approach.
+In particular, we derive the conserved stress-energy tensor linearly coupled to gravity generated by the two bodies, including tidal fields, and the waveform in direct space.
 The integral is solved using scattering amplitude techniques.
 We show that our expressions are consistent with existing results up to the next-to-next-to-leading order in the post-Newtonian expansion.
-Finally, we derive the asymptotic gravitational wave waveform in direct space.

 {\em Introduction --} The direct detection of gravitational waves from binary black holes \cite{Abbott:2016blz} and neutron stars \cite{TheLIGOScientific:2017qsa} has opened an new way to test gravity in the strong-field regime \cite{Berti:2015itd} and explore fundamental physics \cite{Barausse:2020rsu}.
-An important target of current and future observations is the measurement of tidal deformations during the coalescence of compact objects \cite{Damour:1992qi,Damour:1993zn,Hinderer:2007mb,Flanagan:2007ix,Damour:2009vw,Binnington:2009bb,Hinderer:2009ca,Damour:2012yf,Favata:2013rwa}, which may shed light on the internal structure of neutron stars \cite{Baiotti:2016qnr}, the nature of black holes \cite{Barack:2018yly} or the existence of more exotic astrophysical objects \cite{Buonanno:2014aza,Cardoso:2019rvt,Baumann:2019ztm}.
+An important target of current and future observations is the measurement of tidal deformations during the coalescence of compact objects \cite{Damour:1992qi,Damour:1993zn,Goldberger:2005cd,Hinderer:2007mb,Flanagan:2007ix,Damour:2009vw,Binnington:2009bb,Hinderer:2009ca,Kol:2011vg,Damour:2012yf,Favata:2013rwa}, which may shed light on the internal structure of neutron stars \cite{Baiotti:2016qnr}, the nature of black holes \cite{Barack:2018yly} or the existence of more exotic astrophysical objects \cite{Buonanno:2014aza,Cardoso:2019rvt,Baumann:2019ztm}.

 Tidal deformations affect the conservative two-body dynamics as well as the emitted energy in gravitational waves.
 They have been studied utilising different analytical techniques, most notably the post-Newtonian (PN) expansion \cite{Mora:2003wt,Vines:2010ca,Vines:2011ud,Henry:2019xhg,Henry:2020pzq,Henry:2020ski}, the effective-one-body approach \cite{Damour:2009wj,Bini:2012gu,Steinhoff:2016rfi}, Non-Relativistic-General-Relativity (NRGR) \cite{Goldberger:2004jt,Goldberger:2007hy,Foffa:2013qca,Rothstein:2014sra,Porto:2016pyg,Levi:2018nxp} and the self-force formalism \cite{Bini:2014zxa, Bini:2018svh, Bini:2018kov,Bini:2018dki} (see \cite{Dietrich:2020eud} for a review).